mobile rating

 Predatory birds.
 Between 3,000 and 3,700 meters (9,850–12,150 ft), Kilimanjaro’s rivers become significantly shallower, creating ideal hunting grounds for water birds such as black-headed herons and green sandpipers.
 These birds prey on tadpoles and frogs, making them especially vulnerable in exposed waters.

-What we should do to protect this fragile population
+What should we do to protect this fragile population

 This colony has a significant advantage — they reside within a national park where human activity is limited.
 This sanctuary shields them from major threats like construction and agriculture, which endanger many species outside protected areas.